LunarkX/cli-google-translate/README.md

 This is a utility, not a replacement for the real [Google Translate](htpps://translate.google.com).
 It is simply a tool that **helps cut down the hustle of opening a browser just to translate one word or phrase.**.
 ## NOTE
 This installation as of now is more geared towards Linux machines, specifically ones that have a JDK/ JVM installed on them.

+## FIXES
+### PATCH 1.0 TO 1.1
+1. Fixed weird issues that produced an error whenever the `ggtranslate` command was used without any flag/ option.
+2. Added code to show how long a certain translate process took in seconds.
+3. Improved code fixes.
 ## INSTALLATION
 ### PREREQUISITES
 - The current installation process **requires that a JDK or a JVM be installed on the target machine**.